livecomsjournal/livecomsjournal.github.io/index.md

 would be given written notice (by e-mail and formal letter) if this were to happen and would have a period of six months to respond and/or designate a successor before LiveCoMS would do so for them.
-Typically, authors are _implicitly_ giving a right to do this via licensing under [Creative Commons - Attribution](https://creativecommons.org/licenses/by/4.0/) or similar licenses which give others the right to create derivative works (potentially allowing others to ``resurrect'' a document which has been abandoned); however, we expect all authors to explicitly consent to this policy to avoid any confusion.
+Typically, authors are *implicitly* giving a right to do this via licensing under [Creative Commons - Attribution](https://creativecommons.org/licenses/by/4.0/) or similar licenses which give others the right to create derivative works (potentially allowing others to "resurrect" a document which has been abandoned); however, we expect all authors to *explicitly* consent to this policy to avoid any confusion.
 Ordinarily, we expect this policy will be relevant only in unusual or extreme cases where an author or authors dies or leaves the field; in most other cases